slackhq/slack-api-docs/methods/groups.close.md

 		"ok": true
 	}

-If the group was already closed the response will include `no_op` and `already_closed` properties:
+If the private channel was already closed the response will include `no_op` and `already_closed` properties: